 Members now need to provide us with the following before we can sign-off on a Club Permit Application Form.

 - The new club permit application form (original to be signed by the club).
 Click Here for this form.
-The CPS application must be signed by the applicant before it is sent to PCV.
+The CPS application must be signed and dated by the applicant before it is sent to PCV.

 - The Vehicle Eligibility form (original to be signed by the club) Click Here for this form.